pythonprofilers/memory_profiler/README.rst

 In the case of a Python script, using the previous command does not give you any information on which function is executed at a given time.
 Depending on the case, it can be difficult to identify the part of the code that is causing the highest memory usage.

 Adding the `profile` decorator to a function and running the Python script with

     mprof run <script>

 will record timestamps when entering/leaving the profiled function.
-Runnning
+Running

     mprof plot